prominence-eosc/docs/tutorial-uploads.md

 ```

 ## Using the REST API
-A minimal example showing how to upload file, including the checksum, using Python is shown below.
+A minimal example showing how to upload a file, including the checksum, using Python is shown below.
 Here the SHA256 checksum is
 calculate first, a presigned URL is requested and finally the file is uploaded to object storage using the presigned URL.
 ```
 import hashlib